dan22333/llm-vm/README.md

 - **cloudbuild.yaml**: GCP Cloud Build configuration file.
 This automates building the Docker image and pushing it to Google Container Registry.
 - **Pipfile & Pipfile.lock**: Define Python dependencies for the project. `Pipfile` manages packages, and `Pipfile.lock` ensures consistency across installations.
 - **cli.py**: The main FastAPI server code.
 It loads the LLM model, handles requests, and manages interactions with Hugging Face and Google Cloud Storage.
+- **manage.sh**: script with functions for building & pushing the container image as well as deploying, connecting via SSH, and tearing down the infrastructure on GCP.
+- **test_llm.sh**: Send a prompt to the LLM's endpoint.
 - **.env**: Contains environment variables for project configuration, including sensitive information like API keys.
 This file should be kept private.

 ## Prerequisites